Research Activities & Roles

 Selected participant in the Platform Co-op School, a 15-week online program in partnership between PCC and 45 organizations from 24 countries.
 The program focused on fostering fair and cooperative digital platforms that promote accountable and equitable work practices globally.

-The New School, NYC.
+The New School, NYC, Online.

 https://platform.coop/school/